dabalyan/ngxyz/projects/ngxyz-konami/README.md

     activationCode: 'ActivateKonamiServiceWhenThisIsTyped', // none of the cheats will be triggered before this
     deactivationCode: 'DeactivateKonamiServiceWhenThisIsTyped',  // none of the cheats will be triggered after this
     logEvents: true, // this will let you know when a cheat gets triggered in the browser console
-    showMessages: true, // by default it's false, but now all subsequent cheats will show the message-dialog once triggered
+    showMessages: true, // by default it's true, all cheats with message will show the message-dialog once triggered
     ignoreFormElements: true, // now cheats will be triggered even if you are filling up a form
     cheats: [{
         code: 'hello',